NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Architecture

 \paragraph{Phase 1: Selection and Representation (Clustering Engine).} The lifecycle begins with the selection of a seed prompt from our structured corpus.
 To ensure comprehensive coverage, we construct an initial dataset aggregating over 128K adversarial and 50K benign queries from public benchmarks and security repositories (detailed in \autoref{corpus-details}).

 To organize this vast input space, the \textbf{Clustering Engine} maintains a structured representation of the evolving corpus.
 Prompts are encoded using the \texttt{all-MiniLM-L6-v2} sentence transformer~\citep{wang2020minilm} and organized via a recursive K-means procedure~\citep{lloyd1982least}.
 This yields a hierarchical tree where top-level clusters are annotated via LLM analysis to capture dominant interaction patterns (e.g., ``role-play jailbreaks'' or ``banking queries'').

-The cycle initiates by selecting a prompt from a specific cluster, either to explore a new semantic region or to refine an existing attack vector.
+\paragraph{Phase 2: Execution and Evaluation (Behavioral Engine).} Once selected, the prompt is dispatched to the target system via an agent-to-agent (A2A) interface, which supports complex interaction modes including tool use and multi-turn dialogue.
+The target's response is then passed to the \textbf{Behavioral Engine}, which computes a scalar fitness score (shown in more detail in \autoref{scoring}) based on three signals: